Tetrax-10/tmdb-advanced-userscripts/README.md

     - Default value is set for each image type, which already works best
     - 100 = exact matches only
     - 75–95 = recommended for best balance
-    - Lower values may detect more but less accurate
+    - Lower than 75 values may detect more but less accurate (not recommended)

+💡*Tip: Setting threshold to `75` to `80` in poster page will detect official posters as duplicates thus remaining posters are mostly fan-art, which can be removed.*

 <br>